solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 enabled, the first code path is executed.
 If the `local-testing` feature is not enabled, the second code path is executed instead.

-### Admin-only instructions
+## Admin-only instructions

-Feature flags are great for adjusting values and code paths at compilation, but they don't help much if you end up needing to adjust something after you've already deployed your program.
+Feature flags are great for adjusting values and code paths at compilation, but they don't help much if you need to adjust something after you've already deployed your program.

 For example, if your NFT staking program has to pivot and use a different rewards token, there'd be no way to update the program without redeploying.
 If only there were a way for program admins to update certain program values...
 Well, it's possible!

-First, you need to structure your program to store the values you anticipate changing in an account rather than hard-coding them into the program code.
+First, you must structure your program to store the values you anticipate changing in an account rather than hard-coding them into the program code.

-Next, you need to ensure that this account can only be updated by some known program authority, or what we're calling an admin.
+Next, you need to ensure that this account can only be updated by some known program authority or what we're calling an admin.
 That means any instructions that modify the data on this account need to have constraints limiting who can sign for the instruction.
 This sounds fairly straightforward in theory, but there is one main issue: how does the program know who is an authorized admin?

-Well, there are a few solutions, each with their own benefits and drawbacks:
+There are a few solutions, each with their benefits and drawbacks:

 1. Hard-code an admin public key that can be used in the admin-only instruction constraints.